Adams River (British Columbia): Dominant runs

 The Adams River run occurs every year, but every fourth year (called a "dominant" year), the numbers are much higher.
 2018 was the most recent dominant run.
 According to Canada's Department of Fisheries and Oceans, the Fraser River sockeye run of 2010 was the largest since 1913, numbering an estimated 34 million fish.
 At least 3,866,000 of these fish returned to the Adams River to spawn.
 There is no clear consensus as to why the Adams stock has rebounded so remarkably (1991 saw an estimated return of 718 fish).
 In the Globe and Mail, Simon Fraser University biologist John Reynolds said "[predicting salmon numbers] is massively complex, even for a scientist."

 Other fauna

-The Adams River valley supports large populations of mule deer, and black-tailed deer, with smaller herds of white-tail deer.
+The Adams River valley supports large populations of mule deer and smaller herds of white-tailed deer.
 Black bears are common in the watershed.
-The bear population and the Grey Wolf population grows substantially during the fall as they gather from adjacent valleys to feed on the spawning salmon.
-In the upper river valley, moose are common, and the headwaters of the river contain grizzly bear habitat.
+The bear population and the British Columbia wolf population grows substantially during the fall as they gather from adjacent valleys to feed on the spawning salmon.
+In the upper river valley, Western moose are common, and the headwaters of the river contain grizzly bear habitat.
 Several species of aquatic mammals are found on the river, including beaver, mink, and river otter.

 The river's mouth has populations of Canada geese and swans.
 Other waterfowl include mallards, green-winged teal, and goldeneye.
 The river supports Bald eagle and osprey populations, whose eyries can be seen high up in black cottonwood and dead conifers.
 Grouse, especially ruffed grouse, are numerous throughout the valley.